Ludivine Griveau, Domaine des Hospices de Beaune winemaker

 First Hospices winemakers were probably civilians and local winegrowers who helped the soeurs hospitalières (nurses) during and after harvest.

-The Hospices estate is a mosaic of vineyards, managed by Ludivine Griveau in the most sustainable way
+The Hospices estate is a mosaic of vineyards, managed by Ludivine Griveau in the most sustainable way, and that will be organic certified in 2024

 Under the responsibility of Ludivine Griveau, the work in the vineyard is carried out by 23 individuals, known as vignerons, who are employed by the Hospices.
 Each vigneron is responsible for approximately 2,5 hectares of land.
 They respect their environment and limit the production of their vines in order best to express the typicity of